Menu

 Gather as much information as possible

-Browse university websites, read course guides, attend Deakin Campus Tours and talk to staff to get all the information you need about the courses you are interested in and what each uni offers.
-Universities have faculty and career advisers who are ready and willing to help, especially when it comes to choosing your course preferences.
+Browse university websites, read course guides, attend Deakin Campus Tours and talk to staff to get all the information you need about the courses you’re interested in.

-Check entry requirements carefully
+Check entry requirements for your uni preferences carefully

-Most courses have at least one prerequisite subject that needs to have been completed to qualify you for entry and some courses have additional requirements like interviews, tests, folios or auditions.
-Note that entry requirements for similar courses can vary greatly so it pays to double check them to ensure you’re applying for courses you’re eligible for.
+Most courses have at least one prerequisite subject that needs to have been completed to qualify you for entry.
+Some courses have additional requirements like interviews, tests, folios or auditions.

-List the courses in order of preference
+List the uni courses in order of preference

-Regardless of whether you think you’ll get the ATAR required, course preferences should be listed in the order you’d most like them to be considered, not the order in which you think you’ll get in to them.
-That is, enter the course that you’d most like to study first, followed by the course you’d next prefer to study, and so on.
+You only receive one offer per round for the highest preference you are eligible for.
+So, regardless of whether you think you’ll get the ATAR required, uni course preferences should be listed in the order you’d most like them to be considered, not the order in which you think you’ll get in to them.

-Consider the finer details to help you prioritise
+Consider the finer details to help you prioritise your uni preferences

-When you’ve got a whole bunch of courses you’re interested in – many of which are probably quite similar – it can be tricky to prioritise them.
-To help you decide, you might like to dig a bit deeper into what each course comprises – does the course offer specialisations you like the sound of?
+To help you decide, you might like to dig a bit deeper into what each course entails.
+Does the course offer specialisations you like the sound of?
 Can you undertake internships or work experience as part of the course?
 What facilities do students have access to?

 Remember this is your life

-Choose courses you like the sound of and that lead to careers you are interested in, not necessarily those that other people may think you should study.
-It is a great idea to discuss your options with friends and family but ultimately the courses and universities you choose to apply for should be your decision.
+Choose courses you like the sound of and that lead to careers you are interested in, not necessarily those that other people think you should study.

 Take your time and be thorough

-When filling in your preference list, allocate enough time so you can review your application and ensure you’ve included all the documentation you need.
-Double check your personal details, as well as the courses you have selected, particularly course codes – note that the same course at different campuses of the same university will usually have a different course code.
+Double check your personal details, as well as the courses you have selected, particularly course codes (the same course at different campuses of the same university will usually have a different course code).

-Have a back-up plan
+Have a back-up plan when it comes to uni preferences

-Even if you have your heart set on one particular course, you should list as many courses as you can on your preference list.
-Including similar degrees with more flexible entry criteria (e.g. a lower ATAR) further down your list will give you pathway options in case you don’t get your top preference.
-You might like to consider a different campus – if a uni offers a course at multiple campuses, the ATAR will likely vary from campus to campus based on demand, even though the course is the same.
+You might like to consider a different campus; if a uni offers a course at multiple campuses, the ATAR will likely vary from campus to campus based on demand, even though the course is the same.

-Know that you can change your mind
+Know that you can change your mind when it comes to uni preferences

 explore more